The ACCESS Project

-ACCESS stands for Assuring Comprehensive Care through Enhanced Service Systems for Children with Autism Spectrum Disorders (ASDs) and other Development Disabilities.
-The primary goal of the ACCESS Project was to establish a single, valid, and timely process in the local community to determine both educational eligibility for autism services and a medical diagnosis for children up to age five.
-The project supported building local medical-education ASD identification teams, which aligned with the recommendations of the Oregon Commission on Autism Spectrum Disorders (OCASD) and its subcommittee on Screening, Identification, and Assessment.
+ACCESS stands for Assuring Comprehensive Care through Enhanced Service Systems for Children with Autism Spectrum Disorder (ASD).
+The primary goal of the ACCESS Project is to support local teams of medical and educational experts to provide early autism identification and support for families in their home communities across Oregon.
+The Project primarily supports preschool aged children by leveraging relationships between school districts/early childhood specialists and medical providers.
+It facilitates streamlined, valid, and timely processes developed by local community teams to determine both educational eligibility for autism services and a medical diagnosis for children up to age five.
+The ACCESS Project continues to support building local medical-education ASD identification teams aligned with the recommendations of the Oregon Commission on Autism Spectrum Disorder (OCASD).

 ASD indentification resources and materials

-- ASD ID Team Evaluation Summary for Families and PCPs
+- Sample: ASD ID Team Evaluation Summary for Families and PCPs

 - BEARS: Sleep Screening Algorithm